Build analytics¶

 Data schema¶

 EngFlow build analytics records data from the Remote Execution API v2 (REAPI) as rows in an Apache Iceberg table.
 If your EngFlow RE cluster is deployed on AWS, this data is stored in AWS’s S3 Tables.
 If your cluster is deployed on GCP, this data is stored in a GCS bucket, leveraging the invocation index database as the Iceberg catalog.
+This data can also be streamed to your Snowflake account via Snowpipe Streaming.

 See Iceberg table schema for the full schema.